-The financial statements of the Company have been prepared on a historical cost basis, except for the debt instrument at fair value through other comprehensive income (FVOCI) which are measured at fair value.
+The financial statements of the Company have been prepared on a historical cost basis.
 The financial statements are presented in Philippine peso, which is the Company's functional and presentation currency.
 All values are rounded to the nearest peso, except when otherwise indicated.